 Wounds and foreign body infections:

-M. fortuitum complex has caused serious infections of penetrating wounds in the eyes and skin (especially feet) and in patients receiving contaminated materials (eg, porcine heart valves, breast implants, bone wax).
+M. fortuitum complex has caused serious infections of penetrating wounds in the eyes and skin (especially feet), in tattoos, and in patients receiving contaminated materials (eg, porcine heart valves, breast implants, bone wax).

 Treatment usually requires extensive debridement and removal of the foreign material.
 Useful drugs include imipenem 1 g IV q 6 h, levofloxacin 500 mg IV or po once/day, clarithromycin 500 mg po bid, trimethoprim/sulfamethoxazole 1 double-strength tablet po bid, doxycycline 100 to 200 mg po once/day, cefoxitin 2 g IV q 6 to 8 h, and amikacin 10 to 15 mg/kg IV once/day, for 3 to 6 mo.
-Combination therapy is recommended with at least 2 drugs that have in vitro activity.
-Infections caused by M. abscessus and M. chelonae are resistant to most antibiotics, have proved extremely difficult or impossible to cure and should be referred to an experienced specialist.
+Combination therapy with at least 2 drugs that have in vitro activity is recommended.
+Infections caused by M. abscessus and M. chelonae are usually resistant to most antibiotics, have proved extremely difficult or impossible to cure, and should be referred to an experienced specialist.

 MAC causes disseminated disease commonly in patients with advanced AIDS and occasionally in those with other immunocompromised states, including organ transplantation and hairy cell leukemia.
 In AIDS patients, disseminated MAC usually develops late (unlike TB, which develops early), occurring simultaneously with other opportunistic infections.

-Combination therapy to clear bacteremia and alleviate symptoms usually requires 2 to 3 drugs; one is clarithromycin 500 mg po bid or azithromycin 600 mg po once/day, plus EMB 15 to 25 mg/kg once/day.
+Combination therapy to clear bacteremia and alleviate symptoms usually requires 2 or 3 drugs; one is clarithromycin 500 mg po bid or azithromycin 600 mg po once/day, plus EMB 15 to 25 mg/kg once/day.
 Sometimes rifabutin 300 mg once/day is also given.
 After successful treatment, chronic suppression with clarithromycin or azithromycin plus EMB is necessary to prevent relapse.
+HIV-infected patients who were not diagnosed before presenting with disseminated MAC should receive 2 wk of antimycobacterial treatment before starting antiretroviral therapy to decrease the risk of developing the immune reconstitution inflammatory syndrome (IRIS).

 HIV-infected patients with a CD4 count < 100 cells/µL require prophylaxis for disseminated MAC with azithromycin 1.2 g po once/week or clarithromycin 500 mg po bid.

-Last full review/revision September 2009 by Edward A. Nardell, MD
+Last full review/revision February 2014 by Dylan Tierney, MD; Edward A. Nardell, MD